Chuo-ku Tourism Association Official Blog

 hon1.JPG

-Tsukiji Honganji is officially referred to as "Jodo Shinshu Honganji school Honganji Tsukiji Betsuin".
+Tsukiji Honganji is officially called "Jodo Shinshu Honganji Temple Honganji Temple Tsukiji Betsuin".

-At present, the temple at Tsukiji 3-chome was originally located in Yokoyamacho near Asakusa, but after burning in Edo's kimono fire (1657), it was not allowed to rebuild it to the old land, and it was lowered as a replacement site (wave) It was built bysign03 reclaiming the sea ()sign01 of Hatchobori, mainly by believers (1679).
+At present, the temple at Tsukiji 3-chome was originally located in Yokoyamacho, near Asakusa, but after it was burned down in the Edo Furisode fire (1657), it was not allowed to rebuild it to the old land, and it was replaced by It was built (sign031679) by the believers, who reclaimed the sea (wave)sign01 of Hatchobori, mainly in the center.

-main hall (1934), which was rebuilt after being burned down by the Great Kanto Earthquake, has an ancient Indian style with stone appearance, but this temple has an unusual "pipe organ" in Buddhist temples.shine
+main hall (1934), rebuilt after being burned down in the Great Kanto Earthquake, has an impact with its stone ancient Indian appearance, but this temple has a rare "pipe organ" in Buddhist temples.shine

 hon3.JPG